nonnontrivial/ctts/README.md

 # CTTS

-> n.b.: this is _alpha software_; apis may change quickly, and quality of the brightness prediction is still being ironed out
+> n.b.: this is _alpha software_; apis may change quickly, and inference quality is still being ironed out

 CTTS is an open source application for reading [sky brightness](https://en.wikipedia.org/wiki/Sky_brightness) without a sensor.